astronomer/docs/learn/error-notifications-in-airflow.md

 import sla_task_level_example_traditional from '!!raw-loader!../code-samples/dags/error-notifications-in-airflow/sla_task_level_example_traditional.py';
 import slack_notifier_example_dag from '!!raw-loader!../code-samples/dags/error-notifications-in-airflow/slack_notifier_example_dag.py';

 When you're using a data orchestration tool, how do you know when something has gone wrong?
-Airflow users can check the Airflow UI to determine the status of their DAGs, but this is an inefficient way of managing errors systematically, especially if certain failures need to be addressed promptly or by multiple team members.
+Apache Airflow® users can check the Airflow UI to determine the status of their DAGs, but this is an inefficient way of managing errors systematically, especially if certain failures need to be addressed promptly or by multiple team members.
 Fortunately, Airflow has built-in notification mechanisms that can be leveraged to configure error notifications in a way that works for your organization.

 In this guide, you'll learn the basics of Airflow notifications and how to set up common notification mechanisms including email, pre-built and custom notifiers, and SLAs.
 You'll also learn how to leverage Airflow alerting when using Astro.